 eagles molt their flight feathers just about every year, primarily in

 New York from summer through fall.
-However, some evidence of “molting”
+However, some evidence of molting

 can be seen at almost any time of the year.

-You should call your state Wildlife or Conservation Department.
-I do know
+A. You should call your state Wildlife or Conservation Department.
+Some states list their licensed

 wildlife rehabilitators on their web sites, as well as their contact numbers.